ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Preliminaries

-To enable modeling of atomicity of transition sequences (i.e., multiple transitions with no time delay) states may be marked as \emph{committed} (marked with a $C$ in the location).
-In particular, if in a state one of the behaviors is in a control state labeled as being committed, no delay is allowed to occur and any action transition (synchronization or not) must involve the particular behavior (the behavior is so to speak committed to continue)~\cite{Larsen97uppaalin}.
-The semantics of urgent states (marked with a $U$) is the same as: introducing a new clock; reset the new clock on all in-going transitions to the location; and add a conjunct to the location invariant requiring the new clock to be $\leq$ $\mathit{0}$.
-Intuitively, this forces the process to leave an urgent location without delay.\footnote{Uppaal help pages: http://www.uppaal.org/}
+To enable modeling of atomicity of transition sequences (i.e., multiple transitions with no time delay) states may be marked as committed (marked with a C).
+If a control state of one of the behaviors is labeled committed, no delay is allowed to occur and any action transition (synchronization or not) must involve the particular behavior (the behavior is so to speak committed to continue)~\cite{Larsen97uppaalin}.
+The semantics of urgent states (marked with a U) is the same as: introducing a new clock; reset the new clock on all in-going transitions to the location; and add a conjunct to the location invariant requiring the new clock to be 0.
+Intuitively, this forces the process to leave an urgent location without delay.\footnote{See the Uppaal help pages at https://www.uppaal.org/}

-To support stochastic behaviours, a stochastic interpretation of the timed automata has been proposed~\cite{David2015}.
-For individual timed automata the stochastic interpretation replaces the non-deterministic choices between multiple enabled transitions by probabilistic choices (that may or may not be user-defined).
-Probabilistic branching is a way to include quantitative information about the likelihood of choice alternatives.
-Similarly, the non-deterministic choices of time delays are refined by probability distributions, which at the behavior level are given either uniform distributions in cases with time bounded delays or exponential distributions (with user-defined rates) in cases of unbounded delays.
-Uppaal-SMC~\cite{David2015} supports modelling and verification of networks of stochastic timed automata.
-The communication in these networks is restricted to broadcast synchronizations to keep a clean semantics of only non-blocked components which are racing against each other with their corresponding local distributions.
+To support stochastic behaviours, a stochastic interpretation of the timed automata has been proposed that replaces the non-deterministic choices between multiple enabled transitions by probabilistic choices.
+Similarly, non-deterministic choices of time delays are refined by probability distributions, enabling to include quantitative information about the likelihood of choice alternatives.